-The move is significant as South Korea is one of the major centers of crypto trading in the world, growing by leaps and bounds.
-And the recent crackdown by the government just put a brake on its speed.
+The move is significant as South Korea is one of the major centers of cryptotrading in the world, growing by leaps and bounds.
+And the recent crackdown by the government just put the brakes on its speed.

-And few of these regulations that were being talked about were – use of real name for trading cryptos, prohibiting minors and foreigners from opening accounts and introducing taxes on crypto transactions.
-The current news of South Korea ban just follows up on these measures, which had been in works for a long time.
+A few of the regulations being talked about included the use of real names for trading cryptos, prohibiting minors and foreigners from opening accounts, and introducing taxes on crypto transactions.
+The current news of a South Korea ban just follows up on these measures, which had been in works for a long time.

-The South Korea ban and the resulting changes stem from the government concern that digital tokens are being used for speculation, money laundering and other such activities.
-The authorities are also concerned about how common investors are jumping onto the crypto wagon in order to get rich quick – a step which might end up in huge losses instead of gains.
+The South Korea ban and the resulting changes stem from the government’s concern that digital tokens are being used for speculation, money laundering, and other such activities.
+The authorities are also concerned about how common investors are jumping on the crypto bandwagon in order to get rich quickly—a step that might end up in huge losses instead of gains.